-The purpose of these bylaws is to specify the role and operations of the French National Contact Point established in compliance with the Implementation Procedures of the OECD Guidelines for Multinational Enterprises.
+The purpose of these rules of procedure is to specify the role and operation of the French National Contact Point for Responsible Business Conduct (NCP for RBC) established in accordance with the procedures for implementing the OECD Guidelines for Responsible Business Conduct (RBC Guidelines) for multinational enterprises.

-The National Contact Point and its operating rules have been established with reference to the procedural guidance annexed to the Decision of the OECD Council on the Guidelines for Multinational Enterprises.
+The NCP for RBC and its operating rules are established by reference to the Procedural Guidance annexed to the OECD Council Decision on the Guidelines for Multinational Enterprises.